rkuma183/wilsonmar.github.io/shop/index.md

 - [ ] Be the maximum size to qualify as carry-on luggage (22 x 16 x 8 inches).
 - [ ] Adjustable shoulder and side straps.
 - [ ] Lightweight.
 Generally around 2 pounds.
 The wheels add weight.
+- [ ] External water tube to internal water bag (not requiring removal of bag to drink)

 Security features: